 To make sure TussiCaps is safe for you, tell your doctor if you have ever had:

 a blockage in your digestive tract (stomach or intestines);

 If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take TussiCaps?

-Follow all directions on your prescription label.
-Hydrocodone can slow or stop your breathing.
-Never use TussiCaps in larger amounts, or for longer than prescribed.
+Follow all directions on your prescription label and read all medication guides.
+Never use this medicine in larger amounts, or for longer than prescribed.

 Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away the medicine is against the law.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Do not mix the oral suspension with any other liquids or medicines.

 Do not crush, chew, break, or open an extended-release capsule.
 Swallow it whole.